sccn/sccn.github.io/workshops/EEGLAB_2011_Mallorca.md

 • Forward and inverse modeling for EEG/ECoG source localization

-Participants are expected to bring a laptop with Matlab and EEGLAB installed to work on (detailed instructions will be sent out before the workshop).
+Participants are expected to bring a laptop with MATLAB and EEGLAB installed to work on (detailed instructions will be sent out before the workshop).
 Pairs of participants may also choose to share a laptop.